-Sometimes you need tighter control over what does not go into the distribution; for instance you might have source files which are generated and which you do not want to distribute.
-In this case Automake gives fine-grained control using the 'dist' and 'nodist' prefixes.
-Any primary or 'SOURCES' variable can be prefixed with 'dist' to add the listed files to the distribution.
-Similarly, 'nodist' can be used to omit the files from the distribution.
+Sometimes you need tighter control over what does not go into the distribution; for instance, you might have source files that are generated and that you do not want to distribute.
+In this case Automake gives fine-grained control using the dist and nodist prefixes.
+Any primary or SOURCES variable can be prefixed with dist to add the listed files to the distribution.
+Similarly, nodist can be used to omit the files from the distribution.